Command Line Parameters

 1. Path Handling

-- Use quotes for paths containing spaces
+- Use quotes to wrap paths containing spaces

 - Prefer absolute paths